 This is a common occurrence.
 The police think it’s easier to arrest everyone involved and let the courts decide who is guilty.
 However, that doesn’t mean you will be convicted for a crime you did not commit.
 With the help of a Phoenix criminal attorney, you can argue that you were not in possession of the drugs, despite their presence in your car.

-Arrested for a Drug Crime?
+Facing Drug Possession Charges?
 Contact Suzuki Law Offices